 \section{Numerical setup}

-We perform Monte Carlo simulations of the 3d-Ising model~\eqref{eq:def_Ising_H} with the Wolff cluster algorithm~\cite{Swendsen:1987ce,Wolff:1988uh}.
-We fix $h=0$ in the simulations and generate spin configurations at three temperatures around $\Tc$, $T = 4.51125$, $4.5115$, and $4.51175$, for the lattice sizes $L=16, 24, 32, 48, 64, 96, 128, 192$, and $256$.
-For thermalization, we perform at least $4\times10^5$ Monte Carlo updates starting from random spin configurations.
-After thermalization, $2\times 10^6$ measurements are performed every ten Monte Carlo steps at each simulation point.
+We perform Monte Carlo simulations of the 3d-Ising model~\eqref{eq:def_Ising_H} using the Wolff cluster algorithm~\cite{Swendsen:1987ce,Wolff:1988uh}.
+We fix $h=0$ and generate spin configurations at three temperatures around $\Tc$, $T = 4.51125$, $4.5115$, and $4.51175$, for the lattice sizes $L=16, 24, 32, 48, 64, 96, 128, 192$, and $256$.
+For thermalization, at least $4\times10^5$ Monte Carlo updates are performed starting from random spin configurations.
+After thermalization, $2\times 10^6$ measurements are taken every ten Monte Carlo steps at each simulation point.

-From the Monte Carlo history of the magnetization~\eqref{eq:M}, we found that the autocorrelation time is less than three measurements (30 Monte Carlo steps) for $L\le64$ and about 10 for $L=256$.
-In what follows, we estimate statistical errors using the jackknife method with 20 bins, corresponding to the binsize of $10^5$ measurements.
-Since the binsize is several orders larger than the autocorrelation time, the effect of autocorrelation is well suppressed in these error analyses.
+From the Monte Carlo history of the magnetization~\eqref{eq:M}, we found that the autocorrelation time is shorter than three measurements ($30$ Monte Carlo steps) for $L\le64$ and about $10$ for $L=256$.
+We estimate statistical errors using the jackknife method with $20$ bins, corresponding to the binsize of $10^5$ measurements.
+Since the binsize is several orders of magnitude larger than the autocorrelation time, the effect of autocorrelation is well suppressed in these error analyses.